 Why is cannabis aeration so important?

 Optimized air qualityGood quality air with sufficient oxygen is not only important for humans.
 The supply of fresh air is also important for plants.
 Good air means for cannabis sufficient carbon dioxide and no pollution.
 The cannabis plant needs carbon dioxide from the air to grow.
 The higher the CO2 content in the air, the faster the plant will grow.
 However, the increase of the CO2 content by law also has its limits.
 In addition, too high a concentration of CO2 can also become toxic for some plants.
 For this reason, cannabis aeration is very important.
 This way the room is sufficiently ventilated and the plant is constantly supplied with the right amount and fresh CO2.
 Without fresh air supply or with poor cannabis ventilation the supply of carbon dioxide is quickly depleted.

 If the carbon dioxide process is optimized by cannabis aeration, the plant can extract more sugar.
 The best way to do this is to combine a tube fan with an activated carbon filter.
 Even before the air reaches the fan, it is cleaned of most of its odor particles.
 The ventilator comes to the filter so that the filtered air comes out on the other side.
 Snail-shell ventilators are best suited for this purpose and cause hardly any noise.

+The right temperature and humidityThe temperature and relative humidity of the room and the dissipation of heat also play an important role in cannabis cultivation.
 Lamps generate excess heat which is dissipated by a cannabis ventilation system.
 If the temperature through the lamps is too high, important parameters are negatively affected.
 Warm air absorbs more moisture, which reduces the humidity.
 If the temperature is too hot, the plants would dry out quickly and their growth would be extremely restricted.
 In addition, the essential oils evaporate, which can give the harvest a hay taste afterwards.
 This could happen at temperatures as low as 28 degrees.

+The ideal temperature is between 20 and 25 degrees Celsius so that the hemp plant can grow.
+The cannabis plant stops growing below 10 degrees Celsius, while at temperatures above 30 degrees Celsius it can be attacked by mold or infection.
 Cannabis ventilation regulates the humidity of the room.
 The cannabis plants release water into the air through the leaves, which increases the humidity.
 If the humidity is above 70%, the plant becomes too moist for the plant, which creates the risk of mould.